uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

   application:
     name: greeting-config
 ```

+`spring.application.name` defines the name of the application.
+This value is used in several places within Spring Cloud: locating configuration files by name, service discovery/registration by name, etc.  In this lab, it will be used to locate config files for the `greeting-config` application.

 In the bootstrap.yml, `spring.cloud.config.uri` defines how greeting-config reaches the `config-server`.
 Since there is no `spring.cloud.config.uri` defined in this file, the default value of `http://localhost:8888` is used.
 Notice that this is the same host and port of the `config-server` application.

 3) Open a new terminal window.
 Start the `greeting-config` application: